karmab/openshift-relocatable/README.md

 kcli create cluster openshift --pf params_kcli.yml relocate

 ```
-Note that for relocating such a virtual cluster, ctlplanes would have to been exported/imported.
+Note that for relocating such a virtual cluster, ctlplanes would need to bee exported/imported.

 ### aicli